-Overlooking a beautiful stretch of beach and just 5 min from lively Playa del Carmen with its shops, bars and restaurants.
-Transfer time from Cancun airport: 45 minutes.Larger Map
+Overlooking a beautiful stretch of beach and just 5-min from lively Playa del Carmen with its shops, bars and restaurants.
+Transfer time from Cancun airport: 45 min.Larger Map

 Daily and nightly programme of entertainment, shows and activities.

 24-hour room service.
-Complimentary wireless Internet service throughout the resort.
+Complimentary WiFi Internet service throughout the resort.
 Laundry/dry-cleaning service*.
 Pool and beach drinks service.
+Shopping arcade, beauty salon*.

 *Denotes local charge.